2 Hare Court | London Barristers Chambers - One of the UK's leading sets

 We will respond to you within one month from when we receive your request.

-Please note if you wish to unsubscribe from any marketing emails that you have signed up for, you can do so by emailing Julia Fox or the Clerks.
-It may take 5 working days for this to become effective.
+Please note if you wish to unsubscribe from any marketing emails that you have signed up for, you can do so by following the instructions here.
+It may take five working days for this to become effective.

 The GDPR also gives you the right to lodge a complaint with the Information Commissioners’ Office if you are in the UK, or with the supervisory authority of the Member State where you work, normally live or where the alleged infringement of data protection laws occurred.
 The Information Commissioner’s Office can be contacted at http://ico.org.uk/concerns/.

-This privacy notice was published on 14th November 2023 and last updated on that date.
+This privacy notice was published on 25th May 2018 and last updated on 15th April 2025.

 We continually review our privacy practices and may change this policy from time to time.
 When we do it will be placed on the website.